adobe/wskdebug/README.md

 wskdebug - Apache OpenWhisk debugger
 ====================================

-Command line tool to debug OpenWhisk actions in your favorite IDE or debugger.
+Command line tool to debug OpenWhisk actions in your favorite IDE or debugger, including automatic code reloading and LiveReload for web actions.
 Requires a local [Docker](https://www.docker.com/products/docker-desktop) environment.

 **Note: This is a prerelease version.
 Currently under the Adobe internal @nui npm scope, but planning to open source.
 The next todos are tracked in [TODO.md](TODO.md).**